U.S. closes its airspace to Russia as Ukrainian cities brace for attacks

 EXCLUSIVE-Ukraine's Zelenskiy tells Russia 'just stop the bombing' before more talks

-(Reporting by Aleksandar Vasovic in Kyiv, Kevin Liffey in London and other Reuters bureaux including Moscow; Writing by Rami Ayyub and Stephen Coates; editing by Grant McCool and Lincoln Feast.)
+(Reporting by Aleksandar Vasovic in Kyiv, Kevin Liffey in London and other Reuters bureaux including Moscow; Writing by Stephen Coates; editing by Lincoln Feast & Simon Cameron-Moore)

 ((Rami.Ayyub@thomsonreuters.com;))